Central Surrey West Village Neighborhood-Land Development

 Present improvements comprise of one legal lot, lot B, 13301 104th Avenue Surrey, BC.
 Lot B comprises of 11 low and medium rise rental buildings with a total of 156 units.

 Lot B is square in shape and has approximately 545 ft of frontage along 104th and 105th Avenue, with a depth of approximately 510 ft.
 Total site size is 277,730 sf or approximately 6.38 acres.

 Lot B is zoned as RM-45, Multiple Residential Zone.
 This property is located within a mid to high rise area.
-Current Floor Area Ratio (FAR) is 3.5 with 20% density bonus potential – In 2016 a draft master planned development concept was discussed with a long range planner at City of Surrey, who was receptive to the densification of the lands.
+Current Floor Area Ratio (FAR) is 3.5 with 20% density bonus potential.
+In 2016 a master planned development concept was discussed with long range planners at City of Surrey, who was receptive to the densification of the lands.

 Lot A a smaller portion of the draft master-planned site (1.41 Acre @ 2.5 FAR) was sold off to accommodate greater densification.
 At present, the city is reviewing an application to amend the OCP to increase density to a 4.2 total FAR and to allow subdivision of Lot A into 2 lots, for 2 towers (358 units).

 Lot B is a larger scale multi high-rise development site and is prime for amending and maximizing density allowable under the current OCP which includes potential subdivision to phase in future developments to better manage long range viability.

 The Central Surrey West Village neighborhood and the surrounding sites are zoned or proposed as Comprehensive Developments, (CD Zones).
 Allowable densities in adjacent properties are now subject to increase as the City Development Advisory Committee revisits the OCP and have planned meetings and reviews of Density Bonus, Community Amenity and Contributions slated for fall 2019.